docploy/site/docploy/docs/getting-started/order-the-sidebar.md

   - Callout
 ```

-You can add the following to the `docploy/sidebar.yaml` file to achieve our goal:
+You can use the following `docploy/sidebar.yaml` to achieve order the items in the above order:

 ```
 - index